 We strive to protect the proprietary technologies that we believe are important to our business, including seeking and maintaining patent protection intended to cover the composition of matter of our product candidates, their methods of use, related technology and other inventions that are important to our business.
-As more fully described below, we have issued patents covering the compounds and compositions of CERC-301 and CERC-501.
-We have also filed multiple patent applications directed to COMT inhibitor compounds and methods of use.
-In 2014 and 2015, we received Notices of Allowance for two U.S. patent applications that broadly and/or specifically cover current compounds of interest within the COMTi Platform, including CERC-406.
-Both of the allowed U.S. applications issued as patents in 2015.
+As more fully described below, we have issued patents covering the compounds and compositions of CERC-501, CERC-301, CERC-611 and CERC-406.
 We also may rely on trade secrets and careful monitoring of our proprietary information to protect aspects of our business that are not amenable to, or that we do not consider appropriate for, patent protection.